hifreedo/up9rade/_posts/2018-09-05-what-is-image-huffman-coding-grade-2.md

 else:
 ```

-How to deal with "abcc" and how to Huffman decoding.
+How to deal with "abcc" & how to Huffman decoding.

 [post status: half done]